NathanaelSpecht/Engine/README.md

-# TreesInSpaceEngine ("libTIS" or "TIS")
+# TreesInSpaceEngine (TIS)

 Hello and welcome to Trees in Space!
-This is the engine and design tool we use for game development.
+This is my game engine.

 If you're looking for API documentation, check the docs folder.